uyuni-project/uyuni/README.md

 Resources
 ---------

-Following links might be of value in case you are interested:
+Following link might be of value in case you are interested:

   * [Uyuni](https://github.com/uyuni-project/)